Middletown Township Public School District

-The Middletown Township Public School District is a comprehensive community public school district that serves students from pre-kindergarten through twelfth grade from Middletown Township in Monmouth County, New Jersey, United States.
+The Middletown Township Public School District is a comprehensive community public school district that serves students from pre-kindergarten through twelfth grade from Middletown Township in Monmouth County, in the U.S. state of New Jersey.

-As of the 2018–19 school year, the district, comprised of 17 schools, had an enrollment of 9,617 students and 792.1 classroom teachers (on an FTE basis), for a student–teacher ratio of 12.1:1.
+As of the 2023–24 school year, the district, comprised of 16 schools, had an enrollment of 8,895 students and 769.5 classroom teachers (on an FTE basis), for a student–teacher ratio of 11.56:1.